 Although Rachael’s BA (Hons) is in Illustration, her studies included photography, textiles and printmaking; all of which have informed the way she paints now.
 After various creative endeavours and travels, including a research trip to Asia to study the influence culture has on art; Rachael relocated to New Zealand and is now absorbed in the diversity that this landscape presents.

 “I’m endlessly fascinated with using different techniques to recreate colours.
-I love been able to squash colour across a surface”.
+I love being able to squash colour across a surface”.

-Rachael constantly draws inspiration while walking and hiking and from her extensive photography collection, to date over 5000 images.
+Rachael constantly draws inspiration while walking and hiking.

 “My work is emotive – It is all I ever want to do. “